mach0/liveStats/README.md

 # LiveStats #

-**Disclaimer** : use at your own risk, the plugin is in developpement.
+**Disclaimer** : use at your own risk, the plugin is in development.
 In case of problem, open your QGis file in a plain text editor, and remove everything between &lt;LiveStats&gt; and &lt;/LiveStats&gt;.

 ## Description ##